jhenao/bash-scripts/README.md

 2018-01-05: Creation of script: comparator.sh, is used for search for an IP in a list of file, using a "base-line", an original file with a lists of IPs

 ---

+2018-01-09: Creation of script: dict_gen.sh, used to generate a dictionary with the following variations: UPPER, lower, nospaces, b4s1c l337